 How many people do you know that can sincerely say they enjoy celebrating Valentine’s Day?

-For those in relationships, this day brings nothing but anxiety.
-You’ll spend a week worrying about organizing everything.
+For those in relationships, this annual holiday brings nothing but anxiety.
+You’ll spend a week worrying about organizing everything (even if you’re only planning one of these Valentine’s Day pranks).
 And if your significant other ever says they’re skipping the holiday this year you’d better stay on the safe side and get her those flowers.

 If you’re single, then it’s a day when you try really hard to not think about how no one is bringing you flowers or asking you out to an overpriced restaurant.
 So why not grab yourself a glass of wine and watch some anti-romantic films on Netflix instead!